-The Conformal Coat area under evaluation in this project was born 4 years ago whenever the company was looking for a better way to protect the products from moisture.
+The Conformal Coat Area under evaluation in this project was born 4 years ago after an intensive investigation.
+The company was looking for a better way to protect the products from moisture.
 The customers install the company's avionics in their airplanes and whenever the aircraft is operating, the high pressure affects the moisture limits of the electronic components and a failure could occur with hundreds of people in a commercial flight.
 That is why all avionics need to be protected against moisture and it is why the Conformal Coat area is crucial for the assembling process.